vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 sufferings from the samsAric afflictions \(paritApa harAm nayana maha: chaTaam\).
 Swamy Desikan compares the cleansing effect of those glances to the fresh and inerasable white paint that eliminates \(neutralizes\) the blemishes of the dark soot caused by the wild fire of his sins.
 Your karuNaa kataksham should fall on me and result in adiyEn performing SaraNaagathy at Your sacred feet.
-This is the prayer of Swamy Desikan in this slOkam.
+This is the prayer of Swamy Desikan in this shloka.
 The dayaa-laden glances have been saluted in the other sthOthrams of Swamy Desikan: “dayaa bharithai: apAngai:” in Sri dehaLeesa Sthuthi and “dayaa tarangAnucharai: kaTaakshai:” in Sri HayagrIva SthOthram.
-Swamy Desikan prays in this slOkam for unending waves of the Lord’s KaruNA kaTaaAksham to drench him and remove the samsAric pain and sorrow.
-This slOkam is housed also in Sankalpa SooryOdhayam \(act VI, SlOkam 68\).
+Swamy Desikan prays in this shloka for unending waves of the Lord’s KaruNA kaTaaAksham to drench him and remove the samsAric pain and sorrow.
+This shloka is housed also in Sankalpa SooryOdhayam \(act VI, shloka 68\).

 Swamy KumAra VaradAcchAr points out that the paramount guNam of the SaraNyan is His KaruNai.
 Swamy Desikan has created hundred plus verses on this KaruNaa \(Dayaa\) guNam of the Lord in his Dayaa Sathakam.
 Therefore Swamy Desikan salutes here the SarvalOka SaraNyan as the One filled with Ghana KaruNaa.
 This dense flood of compassion is forever flowing attribute of our LORD.
 The prayer is: “Oh RangapathE\! asmath PathE\! tava ghana karuNaa kaTaaksham mayi nidhEhi\!”.
 May those waters of KaruNaa rasam drench adiyEn and cool me quickly from the taapams and the paritaapams of SamsAram\!
-The message of this slOkam is that the performance of MokshArtha Prapatthi is essential for a jeevan suffering from samsAric tApams.
+The message of this shloka is that the performance of MokshArtha Prapatthi is essential for a jeevan suffering from samsAric tApams.

 </details>